guzmanwolfrank/Data/SQL Zillow/readme.md

 ![queries](https://github.com/guzmanwolfrank/Data-SQL/assets/29739578/4557ae9a-5547-4727-945d-18aa375493c0)

+## Seaborn Visualizations

+We can use the output of the SQL Queries to construct visualizations such as histograms of the data we have cleaned and queried.

 ## Findings
 We ran 7 SQL Queries using SQLite and Python to realize that home values, in Zillow's Top Tier Home Value Data have risen dramatically.